Alternator rotor, stator, brushes.

 Rotors and Stators:

-The original /5 bikes had a 180 watt alternator with the end that fits into the motor timing chest cavity being 105 mm in diameter.
-SOME 1974-1975 /6 bikes, & possibly a few barely into 1976, were made with the 105 mm cavity.
-These /6 bikes had 280 watt alternators, so it is possible to change a /5 from the 180 watt alternator to a 105 mm 280 watt alternator with the appropriate parts changes; the parts WILL FIT.
-These changes were stator & diode board at a minimum.
+The original /5 bikes had a 180 watt alternator ...with the stator assembly end that fits into the motor timing chest cavity being 105 mm in diameter.
+Some 1974-1975 Airhead motorcycles, & possibly a few barely into 1976, were made with the 105 mm engine cavity.
+Those had 280 watt alternators, easy to identify as they had the extra stator electrical terminal.
+This means it is possible to upgrade a /5 from its 180 watt alternator to a 105 mm 280 watt alternator with the appropriate parts changes and the parts will fit.
+These changes were stator & diode board and adding one wire, all at a minimum.
 If your /5 rotor measures ~7 ohms, which was the original value, then I recommend it be changed to a later rotor of ~3.4 to 4 ohms; the electronics VR is optional.
-ALL /6 and later stators had a center tap on the windings, & some small diodes were added to the diode board.
+All /6 and later stators had a center tap on the windings, & some small diodes were added to the diode board.
 If you do not use the /6 or later diode board, the output will be less.
-I suggest NOT using the last version of the Airhead rotors, which were ~2.8 ohms.
+I suggest not using the last version of the Airhead rotors, which were ~2.8 ohms.
 For all other /6 and all later Airhead motorcycles, the cavity and stator were 107mm.

 A short section of technical information, mostly a bit nerdy: